jrvslam/CS4347-FinalProject/lyric_transcription/README.md

 The scores are saved in a csv folder named **wav2vec2_only_scores_lm.csv**.

-## Training the n-gram Language Model:

-To train an n-gram language model, we use the [KenLM package](https://github.com/kpu/kenlm).
-Please refer to the instructions provided in the KenLM repository for setting up the package and building an n-gram language model.
-It is recommended to take the transcriptions from the training corpus, and dump each transcription in a new-line separated text file, and use that with KenLM for training the language model.

 ## Run Lyric Transcription for one file:

 To perform lyric transcription for one file, run: